Skip to main content

 (1) The new residence state has elected, in its state medicaid plan, the state option for its state adoption subsidy children.

-(2) The new residence state and the Ohio department of job and family services (ODJFS) are parties to an interstate agreement for reciprocal medicaid coverage of state adoption subsidy children.
+(2) The new residence state and the Ohio department of children and youth (DCY) are parties to an interstate agreement for reciprocal medicaid coverage of state adoption subsidy children.

 (3) The new residence state elects in its state medicaid plan to reciprocate with all states for medicaid coverage of state adoption subsidy children, whether or not the states are parties to an interstate agreement.

-(C) If a child moves from Ohio into a new residence state, the Ohio public children services agency (PCSA) which entered into the JFS 01615 "Approval for State Adoption Maintenance Subsidy" shall:
+(C) If a child moves from Ohio into a new residence state, the Ohio public children services agency (PCSA) which entered into the JFS 01615 "Approval for State Adoption Maintenance Subsidy" is to:

-(1) Within seven business days after notification of the child's relocation or intent to relocate to another state, complete and forward the original interstate compact on adoption and medical assistance (ICAMA) form 7.01 "Notice of Medicaid Eligibility/Case Activation," appendix A to this rule, and a copy of the current signed and dated JFS 01615 to the ODJFS ICAMA state administrator.
+(1) Within seven business days after notification of the child's relocation or intent to relocate to another state, forward the child's name, the name(s) of the adoptive parent(s), the new address and a copy of the current signed and dated JFS 01615 to the DCY interstate compact on adoption and medical assistance (ICAMA) state administrator.

-(2) Upon notification of an additional change in the child's or family's status, the PCSA shall, within seven business days, complete and forward the ICAMA form 7.5 " Information Exchange," appendix B to this rule, to the ODJFS ICAMA state administrator.
+(2) Upon notification of an additional change in the child's or family's status, the PCSA is to forward the updated information to the DCY ICAMA state administrator.

 (3) Notify the adoptive parent that Ohio medicaid coverage will be terminated.

-(4) Terminate Ohio medicaid coverage in the Ohio statewide automated child welfare information system (SACWIS).
+(4) Terminate Ohio medicaid coverage in Ohio comprehensive child welfare information system (CCWIS).

-(5) Notify the county department of job and family services (CDJFS) that the Ohio medicaid case shall be closed, if applicable.
+(5) Notify the county department of job and family services (CDJFS) that the Ohio medicaid case is to be closed, if applicable.

 (E) An adoptive child with special needs who is a resident of Ohio and in receipt of a state adoption subsidy agreement from another state is eligible to receive Ohio medicaid, as outlined in rule 5160:1-4-06 of the Administrative Code, if: